Skip to main content

 If the business only needs to collect in a few states, and tax-exempt customers are a manageable exception rather than a major process, native Magento is the simplest correct implementation path:

-- configure shipping-address-based tax
+• configure shipping-address-based tax

-Tax Zones and Rates - create clear
+• define the required Tax Zones and Rates

-Tax Rules - map tax-exempt B2B accounts through customer groups and tax classes
+• map tax-exempt B2B accounts through customer groups and tax classes

-- document who owns rate maintenance
+• document who owns rate maintenance

 If the state footprint is already broad, or the team does not want to own ongoing rate maintenance and exemption operations inside Magento, Avalara is the stronger choice.
 It introduces module deployment, environment setup, credential management, and integration testing overhead, so it should be justified by real multi-state complexity.
-But once that threshold is crossed, the operational tradeoff is usually worth it.
+Once that threshold is crossed, the operational tradeoff is usually worth it.

 Vertex makes the most sense when the tax problem is no longer just a Magento checkout problem.
 If the company needs an enterprise tax platform connected across ecommerce, finance, and ERP with more advanced governance, that is where Vertex belongs.